awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 # SSM Document Plugin Reference<a name="ssm-plugins"></a>

 This reference describes the actions, or plugins, that you can specify in an AWS Systems Manager \(SSM\) document\.
 This reference does not include information about AWS Systems Manager Automation document plugins\.
-For information about Automation document plugins, see [Systems Manager Automation Document Reference](automation-actions.md)\.
+For information about Automation document plugins, see [Systems Manager Automation Actions Reference](automation-actions.md)\.

 Systems Manager determines the actions to perform on a managed instance by reading the contents of a Systems Manager document\.
 Each document includes a code\-execution section\.
 Depending on the schema version of your document, this code\-execution section can include one or more plugins or steps\.
 For the purpose of this Help topic, plugins and steps are called *plugins*\.
 This section includes information about each of the Systems Manager plugins\.
 For more information about documents, including information about creating documents and the differences between schema versions, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.